Perhaps you’re new to therapy and you can’t quite believe you’re about to pick up the phone to make an appointment.

 You and your partner come to therapy together because you recognize that you’re locked in conflict or you’ve lost track of one another in the everyday chaos of life.

-I invite you call me to set up complimentary session phone session so we can discuss how I can help you heal and grow.
+We at SBCS invite you call us to set up complimentary session phone session so we can discuss how we can help you heal and grow.